A LIFE SAVEDA Life Saved – Mary’s story.

 Every day I walk my four dogs at Greenham Common and, although I walk with crutches, I am quite mobile, given what my leg has been through.
 Walking daily has helped me tremendously.
 New Year’s Eve 2017 was just like any other morning, the only difference being that my husband decided to walk the dogs with me – something he never normally does.
 We went to Greenham for our walk as usual, along with two friends and their dogs, who I walk with daily.
 We had a lovely walk and the dogs had a good run around.
 I rounded our dogs up and my two friends went off to round their own dogs up.
 I was standing with my husband and our dogs waiting for the others to come back when, out of nowhere, there was a loud odd noise and I fell to the floor with the worse pain I have ever felt in my leg; it felt like my leg had snapped in two.
 I now know that I had fractured my femur.

 My husband called for an ambulance, which took around 25 minutes to arrive as they needed to get in through the locked gates.
 The two paramedics were amazing and explained everything whilst reassuring us both the entire time.
 But they quickly decided that it would be difficult, and extremely painful, to try and move me and transport me across the Common, due to the uneven ground.
 They put in another call and the Air Ambulance was able to attend.
-When they landed in the Common they introduced themselves and, although I can’t remember their names now, I can clearly remember seeing the Dr in his red flight suit.
-I now have one of your teddies in a flight suit which my daughter brought while I was in hospital.
+When they landed in the Common they introduced themselves and, although I can’t remember their names now, I can clearly remember seeing the paramedics and doctors in their red flight suits.
+I now have one of your teddies in a flight suit, which my daughter bought while I was in hospital.
 I don’t recall any of the journey due to the pain relief that I was given.
 My first ride in a helicopter and I don’t recall any of it!

 My recovery is going to be a long one, made more difficult because of my history.
-Me and my family are extremely grateful to everyone involved with the care and treatment I have been given.
+My family and I are extremely grateful to everyone involved with the care and treatment I have been given.